hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 One of the supported outputs is called `subnets_ips`, and its value describes the IPs and CIDR blocks created for our network.

-To reference this, we'll just put it into our _own_ output value.
+To reference this, we'll just put it into our own output value.
 This value could actually be used anywhere: in another resource, to configure another provider, etc.

-Add the following to `outputs.tf`:
+Add an output for the VPC's subnet IP addresses to `outputs.tf`.

 ```hcl
 output "vpc_network_subnets_ips" {